bookofproofs/bookofproofs.github.io/_sources/history/19th-century/brill.md

 **Alexander von Brill** was a German mathematician who worked in algebraic geometry.
 He also made mathematical models and was interested in the history of mathematics.

 ### Mathematical Profile (Excerpt):
-* His father, Heinrich Konrad Brill (1808-1891), was a the owner of a bookshop and printing business.
-* Heinrich was born in Darmstadt on 21 October 1808, the son of Karl Friederich Brill and Marie Luise Mallinkrott.
-* Alexander was the eldest of his parents' six children, having siblings Ludwig Carl Wilhelm Brill (1844-1932), Karl August Christian Brill (1846-1846), Sophie Louise Brill (1847-1935), Adolph Georg Brill (born 1850), and Carl Friedrich Brill (1857-1892).
 * Alexander Brill's school education was in Darmstadt where he attended elementary school and then a Gymnasium.
 * In 1860 Brill entered the Technische Hochschule in Karlsruhe where he studied architecture and engineering science.
 * Brill also moved to Giessen and was again taught by Clebsch.